roll/example-docker-cloud/README.md

 - staging
 - production

-With Docker Cloud we could use 12 Factor App methodolody (http://12factor.net/) but we need to adopt it to the `stack` pushing workflow.
+With Docker Cloud we could use 12 Factor App methodology (http://12factor.net/) but we need to adopt it to the `stack` pushing workflow.

 To accomplish this task we're going to use our CI/CD server to set